‘Game Of Thrones’ Season 8: All The Valonqar Theories

-As Game of Thrones heads towards the final two episodes, fans are looking towards what will happen to Cersei Lannister (Lena Headey).
-One of the possibilities will that she dies at the hand of the “valonqar.”
+As Game of Thrones heads towards the final two episodes, fans are looking forward to what will happen to Cersei Lannister (Lena Headey).
+One of the possibilities is that she dies at the hand of the “valonqar.”
 But, who is the valonqar and what is the reason behind this theory?

 For those that remember the prophecy made in Episode 1 of Season 5 of Game of Thrones by Maggy the Frog (Jodhi May), it involved Cersei’s future.
 At the time, Maggy correctly predicted that Cersei will have three children and that she will outlive them all.
 However, in the book series on which Game of Thrones is based, this prophecy goes further and Maggy predicts that Cersei will die at the hand of her little brother, or valonqar in High Valyrian.